epfl-dlab/aiflows/website/public/docs/contributing_info/index.rst

 =================

-As mentioned above, our mission is to make this a community-driven project that will benefit researchers and developers alike (see the [Why should I use aiFlows?](#why-should-i-use-aiflows) section) and to achieve this goal, we need your help.
+Our mission is to make this a community-driven project that will benefit researchers and developers alike (see the `Why should I use aiFlows?`_ ) and to achieve this goal, we need your help.

 You can become a part of the project in a few ways:
 - contribute to the aiFlows codebase: this will directly improve the library and benefit everyone using it